-Any student with a complaint should contact the Dean of Students or his/her academic dean or director.
+Any student with a complaint should contact the Dean of Students or their academic dean or director.

-Any employee with a complaint concerning students or employees should contact his/her immediate supervisor.
+Any employee with a complaint concerning students or employees should contact their immediate supervisor.
 If the complaint is with the supervisor, the employee should contact the supervisor’s immediate superior.

-Any student or employee may also contact the Director of Affirmative Action for counseling and assistance.
+Any student or employee may also contact the Title IX Coordinator for counseling and assistance.

 Simultaneous Enrollment in Two Academic Programs

-Credit for courses pursued at another educational institution while simultaneously enrolled at Marquette (concurrent registration) will not be allowed unless specifically authorized by the dean.
+Credit for courses pursued at another educational institution while simultaneously enrolled at Marquette (concurrent registration) is not allowed unless specifically authorized by the dean.